zhoutl1106/zerasure/README.md

 ## Software reference
 - Jerasure 1.2A:
 http://web.eecs.utk.edu/~plank/plank/www/software.html
 Source code of this library is partially ported into the repo for convinient compiling purpose.
 However, neither the authors nor Texas A&M University own this source code.
-All rights are reserved to Dr. Plank, University of Tennessee, Knoxville.
+All rights are reserved to Dr. Plank, University of Tennessee, Knoxville who has published Jerasure under the [New BSD License](https://opensource.org/licenses/BSD-3-Clause).
 - LEMON:
 https://lemon.cs.elte.hu/trac/lemon
 Source code of this library is not included in this repo.
 Please compile and install via link above.
 The version tested is *lemon-1.3.1*.
 Neither the authors nor Texas A&M University own this source code.
-All rights are reserved to the original developer.
+All rights are reserved to the Egerváry Combinatorial Optimization Research Group under the [Boost License](https://opensource.org/licenses/BSL-1.0).

 ## Compile
 Zerasue use **qmake** to organize the project.
 No *QT* module, however, is used in the source code.